 There’s a lovely saying that points out, “The will of God will not lead us where the grace of God cannot keep us.”
 It is an encouraging thought, especially when our human mind can’t see any reason or solutions for the situation at hand.

 Saint Joseph is the patron of a happy death.
 It’s easy to see why.
 We see him on his death-bed, with Mary at one side and Jesus at the other.
 It doesn’t get much better than that!
 Pray to him for a happy death.

 For some reason, it’s hard for us humans to “get” that God truly loves us.
 Perhaps we project the conditional human love we receive onto God.
 But that’s not how He loves us.
-Jesus tells us, “As much as the Father has loved Me, I have loved you” (John 15:9).
+Jesus tells us, “As the Father has loved me, so I have loved you” (John 15:9, RSVCE).
 Ask for the grace to take Jesus at His Word.
-“Oh Lord, our God, unwearied is Your love for us” (See Psalm 86).
+“Oh Lord, our God, unwearied is Your love for us.”
+(See Psalm 86.)

-Saint Mother Teresa often said that when Jesus said “I thirst” on the Cross, He was not calling for something to drink, but rather He was telling us that He thirsts for our love, that we would return His great love for us.
+Saint Mother Teresa often said that when Jesus said “I thirst” on the Cross, He was not calling for something to drink; rather, He was telling us that He thirsts for our love, that we would return His great love for us.
 Just think, when we love our Lord, we are quenching His thirst!

 Happily, we are living in a time when adoration of the Blessed Sacrament is increasingly available to us.
 Give it a try.
 Give God one hour in His Eucharistic presence.
 You can pray or read the Scripture, but most of all just sit in quiet adoration of our Lord.
 After one hour, you’ll be amazed at the peace in your heart—God’s gift to you.